metabase/metabase/docs/users-guide/expressions.md

 ### Aggregations

 [Aggregations][aggregations] take values from multiple rows to perform a calculation, such as finding the average value from all values in a column.
-Aggregations functions can only be used to the **Summarize** section of the notebook editor, because aggregations use values from all rows for that column.
-So while you could create a custom column with the formula `[Subtotal] + [Tax]`, you could _not_ write `Sum([Subtotal] + [Tax])` unless you were creating a custom metric expression (that would add up all the subtotals and taxes together).
+Aggregations functions can only be used in the **Summarize** section of the notebook editor, because aggregations use values from all rows for that column.
+So while you could create a custom column with the formula `[Subtotal] + [Tax]`, you could _not_ write `Sum([Subtotal] + [Tax])`, unless you were creating a custom metric expression (that would add up all the subtotals and taxes together).

 ### Functions